-While winter 2020 looks like it will be different to many other years, one thing we can expect is a return of colder and wetter weather conditions.
-Weather damage is a major issue faced by homeowners during the winter months, and with many of us spending more times in our home this winter it’s important to do what you can to protect your home.
+During winter, one thing we can expect is colder and wetter weather conditions.
+Weather damage is a major issue faced by homeowners during the winter months, so it’s important to do what you can to protect your home.

 To help you make sure your home is winter-ready, our AA Home Insurance team have put together a simple checklist of the most important tips to protect your home from storms, flooding, and any other weather events we could experience this year.